SOFAR channel: Principle

 Temperature is the dominant factor in determining the speed of sound in the ocean.
 In areas of higher temperatures (e.g. near the ocean surface), there is higher sound speed.
 Temperature decreases with depth, with sound speed decreasing accordingly until temperature becomes stable and pressure becomes the dominant factor.
 The axis of the SOFAR channel lies at the point of minimum sound speed at a depth where pressure begins dominating temperature and sound speed increases.
 This point is at the bottom of the thermocline and the top of the deep isothermal layer and thus has some seasonal variance.
 Other acoustic ducts exist, particularly in the upper mixed layer, but the ray paths lose energy with either surface or bottom reflections.
 In the SOFAR channel, low frequencies, in particular, are refracted back into the duct so that energy loss is small and the sound travels thousands of miles.
-Analysis of Heard Island Feasibility Test data received by the Ascension Island Missile Impact Locating System hydrophones at an intermediate range of 9200 km from the source found surprisingly high signal-to-noise ratios, ranging from 19 to 30 dB, with unexpected phase stability and amplitude variability after a travel time of about 1 hour, 44 minutes and 17 seconds.
+Analysis of Heard Island Feasibility Test data received by the Ascension Island Missile Impact Locating System hydrophones at an intermediate range of 9200 km from the source found "surprisingly high" signal-to-noise ratios, ranging from 19 to 30 dB, with unexpected phase stability and amplitude variability after a travel time of about 1 hour, 44 minutes and 17 seconds.

 Within the duct sound waves trace a path that oscillates across the SOFAR channel axis so that a single signal will have multiple arrival times with a signature of multiple pulses climaxing in a sharply defined end.
 That sharply defined end representing a near axial arrival path is sometimes termed the SOFAR finale and the earlier ones the SOFAR symphony.
 Those effects are due to the larger sound channel in which ray paths are contained between the surface and critical depth.
 Critical depth is the point below the sound speed minimum axis where sound speed increases to equal the maximum speed above the axis.
-Where bottom lies above critical depth the sound is attenuated, as is any ray path intersecting surface or bottom.
+Where the bottom lies above critical depth the sound is attenuated, as is any ray path intersecting the surface or bottom.

 The channel axis varies most with its location reaching the surface and disappearing at high latitudes (above about 60°N or below 60°S) but with sound then traveling in a surface duct.
 A 1980 report by Naval Ocean Systems Center gives examples in a study of a great circle acoustic path between Perth, Australia and Bermuda with data at eight locations along the path.
 At both Perth and Bermuda the sound channel axis occurs at a depth of around 1200 m.
-Where the path meets the Antarctic convergence at 52º south there is no deep sound channel but a 30 m in depth surface duct and a shallow sound channel at 200 m.
+Where the path meets the Antarctic Convergence at 52º south there is no deep sound channel but a 30 m in depth surface duct and a shallow sound channel at 200 m.
 As the path turns northward, a station at 43º south, 16º east showed the profile reverting to the SOFAR type at 800 m.